ArshSharan/CyberVerse/README.md

 - Easily extendable with new decoding methods and file type support

 ### User-Friendly Interface
-- Command-line and optional GUI support for ease of use
+- GUI support for ease of use

 ## Use Cases